varydabe/menu-api-FastAPI/readme.md

-# Tell API
+# MENU API

-Tell API written with FastAPI Python and needs Python 3.6+ <br>
+MENU API written with FastAPI Python and needs Python 3.6+ <br>
-This API requires MongoDB as the Database.
+This API requires MongoDB as the Database. <br>

 ## Installation